jeff-adkisson/swe-3643-fall-2024/project/README.md

 ### I Know React/Angular/Vue/otherSPAFrameworkHere.
 Can I Use That?

 **No.** You must use a server framework that renders HTML on the server.
 SPA development is prohibited due to its higher complexity and risk of overall project failure.
 This project is complex enough—do not make it more complex.
+Your framework, language choices, and test runner must be in the list.

 ## Source Control via Git and GitHub